User ID Tracking vs Logged In Custom Dimension

 What is User ID Tracking in Google Analytics?

-By default, Google Analytics identifies every user of your website by assigning them a unique ID known as Client ID in UA properties.
-In GA4 properties, this is referred to as App Instance ID.
+By default, Google Analytics identifies every user of your website by assigning them a unique ID known as App Instance ID.

 By enabling User ID tracking with MonsterInsights, you can track individual logged in users more accurately even if they visit your site from different devices.
 This way, you can accurately track the engagement data of each unique user of your website and discover how they interact with your content from different devices and multiple sessions over an extended period of time.